cnuebred/hivecraft/readme.md

 This program creates a web page using the Hivecraft library.
 It creates a header, a main content section, and adds a link to an example website.
 The generated HTML code is displayed in the console.

+# TODO
+ - cell's text monad - creating wrappers
+ - cdn worker for loop by self items
+ - cdn worker elements dynamic creators
+ - attributes as pure book

-### By using Hivecraft, you can streamline your web development workflow and dynamically generate HTML content with ease.
+By using Hivecraft, you can streamline your web development workflow and dynamically generate HTML content with ease.
 Whether you're building simple web pages or complex web applications, Hivecraft has you covered.

-### Try it out and start building amazing web experiences with Hivecraft today!
+Try it out and start building amazing web experiences with Hivecraft today!